peterschlosser/cyd-esp32-8048s070-pio-lvgl9-demo/README.md

 ### 3. Modify platformio.ini

-modify the `platformio.ini` file in the following ways:
+modify the `platformio.ini` file in the following way:

 1. Set the serial port monitor speed to `115200`: